Mother Brain: Reception

-Since her appearance in the original Metroid, Mother Brain has received mostly positive reception, considered a top video game villain by IGN and Guinness World Records Gamer's Edition, with IGN ranking her as the 9th best, and Guinness ranking her as the 36th.
+Mother Brain was named the ninth-best video game villain by IGN and the 36th-best by the Guinness World Records Gamer's Edition.
 In particular, the boss fight against her in Super Metroid has been well-received, with 1UP.com staff finding it one of the most emotionally moving battles in video games and GameSpy writer Ryan Scott calling it "jaw-dropping".
 Boston Phoenix editors Ryan Stewart and Mitch Krpata named Mother Brain the fourth-greatest boss in video game history, as of 2009, stating that while she had triumphant roles in Metroid and Captain N, she did not come into her own until Super Metroid.
 They cited the overall quality of the ending for why she was so notable in this role.
 Nintendo Life writer Nile Bowie considered her one of Nintendo's most iconic villains, discussing how difficult the fight with her was in the Metroid remake Zero Mission.
 He remarked about how much harder he found it, noting that YouTube comments on a video of the boss fight affirmed how he felt about the difficulty.
 He felt that the Zero Mission version of this fight was easier in some ways and harder in others, noting improved controls as a benefit, while the speed of the fight and comparatively constrained space a detriment.